Kamik423/cutie/readme.md

 [![GitHub contributors](https://img.shields.io/github/contributors/Kamik423/cutie.svg)](https://GitHub.com/Kamik423/cutie/graphs/contributors/)

 A tool for handling common user input functions in an elegant way.
-It supports asking yes or no questions, selecting an element from a list with arrow keys, forcing the user to input a number and secure text entry while having many customization options.
+It supports asking yes or no questions, selecting an element from a list with arrow keys or vim arrow keys, forcing the user to input a number and secure text entry while having many customization options.

 For example the yes or no input supports forcing the user to match case, tab autocomplete and switching option with the arrow keys.
 The number input allows setting a minum and a maximum, entering floats or forcing the user to use integers.